 Of 17 penguin species in the world, African penguins are the only one that breeds in Africa.
 African Penguins were moved to the Endangered list in May 2010.

-Almost three decades later however, Boulders Beach penguins are in trouble.
-Cars, people and competition for breeding sites has seen penguins trying to nest in unsafe environments, leaving their nests exposed to predation and the elements.
-Climate change has affected fish stocks, and increased severe weather incidences have depleted penguin chick numbers.
+However, almost three decades later, Boulders Beach penguins are in trouble.
+Cars, people and competition for breeding sites has seen the penguins trying to nest in unsafe environments, leaving their nests exposed to both predators and the elements.
+Climate change has also affected fish stocks and increased severe weather incidences have depleted penguin chick numbers.

 Travel tips & Planning info